 Bring history to life

 Media tycoon William Randolph Hearst completed construction on his hilltop mansion in 1947, but the art and antiquities he collected to decorate the 90,000 square-foot home date back to the time of the Egyptian pharaohs.
 Hearst Castle hosted celebrities and dignitaries from the Jazz Age and on; today it is a state-owned “museum like no other” that’s open to the public for tours year-round.
-At the Hearst Castle Visitor Center, catch a bus up the hill for an indoor tour to see how the other half once lived. *Check schedule to see
+At the Hearst Castle Visitor Center, catch a bus up the hill for an indoor tour to see how the other half once lived. *Ticket reservations can be made online starting March 31st

 Craft something unique